Boeing restarts production of the still-grounded 737 MAX

 During the production halt, Boeing said it has implemented more than a dozen initiatives to improve the way the 737 MAX is built.

 These seem aimed not only at making the process more efficient but also at addressing serious quality control issues that have surfaced repeatedly at Boeing in the past two years, including on the MAX program.
-There have been repeated instances of various bits of debris and tools left inside finished airplanes.
+These have included instances of debris and tools left in the innards of finished airplanes.

 In February, Boeing found debris in the wing fuel tanks of completed MAXs that had been parked and stored, forcing it to do inspections for “Foreign Object Debris” (known as FOD in the aviation world) in all 385 planes that had been built but not delivered.
 It also recommended that the airlines who had taken delivery of MAXs inspect the wing tanks of their parked aircraft.

-Most recently, according to a person with knowledge of the incident, a bag of screws was found inside a MAX wing tank.
+Earlier this month, according to a person with knowledge of the incident, a bag of screws was found inside a MAX wing tank.

-In his message, Deal outlined the changes:
+In his message, Deal outlined the changes to the MAX assembly process:

-- A new standard set of tool kits and work processes for each work position in the factory
+- A new standard set of tool kits and work processes for each work position in the factory.

 - New control centers beside the assembly line on the factory floor, where engineers can provide real-time support to mechanics.